Camouflage (band): Voices & Images and Methods of Silence (1987–1989)

-Meanwhile, Areu Areu, Bodega Bohemia (1991–1993)
+Meanwhile, Areu Areu and Bodega Bohemia (1991–1993)

-In October, Heiko and Marcus began work on the third album Meanwhile at the Black Barn Studio in England with producer Colin Thurston (who worked with Duran Duran, David Bowie and Talk Talk).
+In October, Maile and Meyn began work on the third album Meanwhile at the Black Barn Studio in England with producer Colin Thurston (who worked with Duran Duran, David Bowie and Talk Talk).
 Taking a different path, this album included real drums and conventional musical instruments played by guest musicians.
-The first single "Heaven (I Want You)" was released in Germany and the U.S., reaching 57 in their home country.
-Three months after their second German tour commenced, they released the album's second single, the double-A sided "This Day/Handsome."
+The first single "Heaven (I Want You)" was released in Germany and the US, reaching number 57 in their home country.
+Three months after their second German tour commenced, they released the album's second single, the double-A side "This Day" / "Handsome".

-In a 1995 interview, Marcus said "Naturally we would have preferred that things had gone differently.
-But it was our wish at the time to make this type of record.
-For that reason the situation was perfectly OK for us.
-Looking back today, we would have liked to have had better advice at the time, recommending against this drastic stylistic change in our music.
-But things went the way they did...."
+In a 1995 interview, Meyn said:

-After relocating to Hamburg in 1992, the duo founded their own music publishing company and studio, which saw the release of side project Areu Areu.
+After relocating to Hamburg in 1992, the duo founded their own music publishing company and studio, which saw the release of the side project Areu Areu.
 During this time, they also began recording work for their fourth album.
 The goal with this album was to incorporate as many electronic influences as possible into their work.
-Their 1993 lead single "Suspicious Love" received radio air time and got rotation play on MTV, although it made only a minor chart placement.
+Their 1993 lead single "Suspicious Love" received radio airplay and got rotation play on MTV, although it made only a minor chart placement.
 For this, the band faulted its record company Metronome for eschewing the band over other clients such as Ace of Base.
-As a result, Bodega Bohemia and the follow-on singles "Close (We Stroke the Flames)" and "Jealousy" were only released in Germany.
+As a result, Bodega Bohemia and the follow-up singles "Close (We Stroke the Flames)" and "Jealousy" were only released in Germany.